 Music education majors are required to participate in a major performing ensemble (concert band, choir, or orchestra) for every term of full-time enrollment.
 MUS 369, Conducting I, must be taken in residence at Elmhurst College.

-Procedures and requirements for admission to teacher education, admission to student teaching, state certification testing, and course sequence may be obtained from the director of music education.
-Students are required to pass the Illinois Basic Skills Test to be admitted to a certification program, the appropriate contact area test prior to the student teaching semester, and the APT (Assessment of Professional Training) test prior to program completion.
+Procedures and requirements for admission to teacher education, admission to student teaching, state licensure testing, and course sequence may be obtained from the director of music education.
+Students are required to pass the Illinois Test of Academic Proficiency to be admitted to a licensure program, the appropriate contact area test prior to the student teaching semester, and the APT (Assessment of Professional Teaching) test prior to program completion.
 See Admission to Teacher Education.

 General Education Courses